bottlerocket-os/bottlerocket/README.md

 ## Variants

-To start, we're focusing on use of Bottlerocket as a host OS in AWS EKS Kubernetes clusters and Amazon ECS clusters.
+To start, we're focusing on the use of Bottlerocket as a host OS in AWS EKS Kubernetes clusters and Amazon ECS clusters.
 We’re excited to get early feedback and to continue working on more use cases!

 Bottlerocket is architected such that different cloud environments and container orchestrators can be supported in the future.